 but her glow filled him deeply

 for her, he would now cope

 For too long it dribbled past her And her thirst was left unquenched Then the water came in overflow But only to be taken away again Her mind began to play games Could the rain really be true That coolness that warmed her so Soaking her earth like a sponge Looking upward at the clouds She waited for a single drop

 Clean, plain, open, closed, bright, light, shaded, paned, shuttered, blinded, boarded, rusty, dirty, smoky windows. broken, shattered, run down windows Windows that protect and hide, a mirror to the world outside and sometimes to the world within, unraveling layer by layer, revealing a glance into a soul, a tool for introspection and scrutiny, secrets and smokescreens, evasions, denials, half-truths Windows, they tell it all.

-“Under the Banyan Tree” by Simi K. Rao
+“Under the Shade of the Banyan Tree” by Simi K. Rao

 What attracted me first was the title.
 I had never heard of a Banyan tree, so I searched it.

 Originally, they are from the writer’s home country, where underneath the tree is often a center of activity in many of their communities.
 Magnificently, Banyans can grow up to be 80 feet tall, cover about 14,500 square feet of space, and live to be over two and a half centuries of age.
 Often, the tree symbolizes fertility, life, and even resurrection.
 Hindu texts dating back over 2,500 years reference the Banyan tree as a “world tree,” it’s roots reaching the heaves and delivering blessings to earth.